-Since $\pi(P)\not\in R$, there exists a unique reduced but possibly reducible curve $C\in|-K_{X}|$ such that the curve $C$ passes through the point $P$ and its proper transform $\tilde{C}$ by the blow up $f$ passes through the point $Q$.
-Note that the curve $C$ is smooth at the point $P$.
-Since $(S,C)$ is log canonical at the point $P$, Lemma~\ref{lemma:convexity} enables us to assume that the support of $D$ does not contain at least one irreducible component of the curve $C$.
+Since $\pi(P)\not\in R$, there exists a unique reduced but possibly reducible curve $C\in|-K_{S}|$ such that $C$ passes through $P$ and its proper transform $\tilde{C}$ passes through the point $Q$.
+Note that $C$ is smooth at $P$.
+Since $(S,C)$ is log canonical at $P$, Lemma~\ref{lemma:convexity} enables us to assume that the support of $D$ does not contain at least one irreducible component of $C$.

 If the curve $C$ is irreducible, then